Building RAG Applications with NVIDIA NIM and Haystack on K8s

 Now, we have the LLM NIM up and running.

-NeMo Retriever Embedding NIM deployment
+NeMo Retriever Text Embedding NIM deployment

 1. Follow steps 1 - 3 as LLM NIM deployment but replace namespace with nim-embedding in the commands.

 2. Create nim-embedding-values.yaml file with the below content.
-Adjust following:
+Adjust repository and tag values depending on your environment.

 image:

-repository: nvcr.io/nvidia/nim/nemo-retriever-embedding-microservice
+repository: nvcr.io/nim/nvidia/nv-embedqa-e5-v5

-tag: "24.04"
+tag: 1.0.0

-1. We assume that the helm chart for the NeMo Retriever Embedding NIM is located here: ./nims/helm/nim-embedding/.
+1. We assume that the helm chart for the NeMo Retriever Text Embedding NIM is located here: ./nims/helm/nim-embedding/.
 You can change the command accordingly depending on where the helm chart is located.
-Deploy the NeMo Retriever Embedding NIM by running the following command
+Deploy the NeMo Retriever Text Embedding NIM by running the following command

-helm -n nim-embedding install nim-embedding -f ./nims/helm/nim-embedding/ nim-embedding-values.yaml
+helm -n nim-embedding install nim-embedding -f embedding-nim-values.yaml /nims/helm/nim-embedding/text-embedding-nim-1.0.0.tgz

 kubectl get pods -n nim-embedding